MarekLas/snails_final/README.md

 <img src="https://github.com/MarekLas/snails_final/blob/master/32_barplot_r2_mae.png" align="center" width ="50%" />

 # Part II - Neural network
 Basic neural network using TesorFlow library.
-I decided to check result with few parameters.
+I decided to check results using different neural network hiperparameters.
 In this step the data aren't normalized.

 ## First model
 As an example how the models were built I put here the first one.
 The model with two layers, 100 epochs and SGD() optimizer.